How Much Does a Dental Implant Cost in the UK: 2025 Prices

 Private Dental Clinics vs. NHS: What are Your Options for Dental Implants?

-It appears that the NHS (National Healthcare Service) offers dental implants priced at approximately £326.70 under Band 3, which may seem affordable.
+It appears that the NHS offers dental implants priced at approximately £326.70 under Band 3, which may seem affordable.
 However, less than 1% of people meet the criteria.

 NHS implants are reserved for exceptional circumstances.
-We're talking severe facial trauma from accidents, tooth loss following cancer treatment, or genetic problems that result in missing teeth from birth.
+We're talking severe facial trauma from accidents, tooth loss following cancer treatment, or congenital conditions where you were born with missing teeth.

 Costs of Full Arch Implants in the UK